 Anonymised analyses the data you generate to infer the language you speak and the country and city you live in.
 Anonymised also analyses the content of the pages you visited to infer your interests and your buying intentions.
 These inferences are called ‘insights’ and they are personal data, of which Anonymised is the controller.
 You can see, download and delete the insights inferred by Anonymised in your Data Account available on this page.
 Anonymised does not share the ‘insights’ gleaned about you (a.k.a. your Anonymised ‘profile’) with any third party.

 Anonymised also helps e-commerce sites leverage the data they collect on their own domains to target users with personalised ads across the Publisher Portfolio, without sharing insights with other companies that are part of the Publisher Portfolio.
 E-commerce sites can collect additional data about their audience’s interaction with content on their site, such as clicks to view or buy products.

 Anonymised collects, manages and anonymises data for the following purposes and with the following constraints.

-Building a profile: the information displayed in Data Account reflects the interests Anonymised has inferred from your browsing history across the Anonymised Network of sites.
+Building a profile: the information displayed in Data Account reflects the interests Anonymised has inferred from your browsing history across the Anonymised portfolio of sites.
 It is, in effect, a ‘profile’ used to suggest personalised content and ads.
 Your profile does not include clickstream data (that is, the raw data about your browsing history) and is not linked to any permanent identifier.
 This means that, if you delete your profile, no one will be able to re-identify you at a later stage.